VSennaa/ifminingbigdata/README.md

 # 3. Define the prediction input as a dictionary (the data for prediction should be in a similar format to the dataset)

-# 4. Run the model prediction (using the trained models: Dummy, Decision Tree, or KNN)
-#    The model will predict based on the new data, and you can check the results
+# 4. Run the model prediction (using the trained models: Dummy, Decision Tree, or KNN).
+The model will predict based on the new data, and you can check the results

 ```
 ## 🗨️ Contacts